AllenInstitute/sonata/docs/SONATA_DEVELOPER_GUIDE.md

 ### Output Configuration

-The "output" block configures the location where output reports should be written, and if output should be overwritten.
+The "output" block configures the location where output reports should be written.
+An optional attribute named "overwrite_output_dir" provides a hint to simulators to let them know if already existing output files must be overwritten.

+The default behaviour is for simulators to produce spike data (a series of gid, timestamp pairs).
+By default the name of the file is "spikes.h5" and it is written to <output_dir>.
+The name of the output file for spikes can be configured with the optional attribute "spikes_file" (using a relative or absolute path in spikes_file has undefined behaviour)

+Example
     "output": {
         "log_file": "$OUTPUT_DIR/log.txt",
         "output_dir": "$OUTPUT_DIR",
         "overwrite_output_dir": true,
+        "spikes_file": "run0.h5",
     },

 ### Implementation Specific Parameters